Submit FAQs Awards Usage Terms Contact

 Featured Content Slider makes a slideshow out of arbitrary content on your page, so users can manually select a content to see or have them rotated automatically.
 Pagination links let the user quickly pick a content to show.
 Each content is simply normal HTML wrapped in DIV tags for effortless integration.

-Demo #2 (Lower right): Contains 4 pieces of content, each separated by a "DIV" element.
+Demo #5: 4 pieces of content, each separated by a "DIV" element.
 1 piece of content is shown per page.
-Custom text defined in place of "1", "2", "3" etc.
+Custom text defined for pagination links (instead of "1", "2", "3" etc).
+Persistence enabled.

 Directions: Developer's View